-Kadri scores twice, propels Avs past reeling Red Wings 6-3
+MacKinnon reaches 30-goal mark, Avs beat Red Wings 6-3

+“I have a lot of help and it’s nice to be on a really good team,” MacKinnon said.
+“I think that makes it easy.”

+He wasn’t the only one reaching a milestone.
+With a two-assist afternoon, Cale Makar has 37 points this season, which ties him with Bruce Bell for the Colorado/Quebec record for a rookie defenseman.
+Bell set his mark in 1984-85 with the Nordiques.
-DENVER (AP) — Nazem Kadri and Nathan MacKinnon scored 1:54 apart as the Colorado Avalanche were propelled by another second-period spurt in a 6-3 win over the reeling Detroit Red Wings on Monday.

-The Avalanche also pulled away from the defending Stanley Cup champion St. Louis Blues with a middle-period flurry over the weekend.
+Nazem Kadri and MacKinnon scored 1:54 apart as the Avalanche were propelled by another second-period spurt.
+They also pulled away from the defending Stanley Cup champion St. Louis Blues with a middle-period flurry over the weekend.

-Leading 2-1 early in the third, Kadri helped Colorado put the game out of reach when he and Matt Nieto added goals within 53 seconds of each other.
-Ryan Graves added another goal late in the third, with Kadri getting an assist, and MacKinnon added an empty-netter.
+Leading 2-1 early in the third, Kadri helped Colorado put the game out of reach when he and Matt Nieto scored within 53 seconds of each other.
+Ryan Graves added another goal late in the third and MacKinnon knocked in an empty-netter for his 30th.

 The win allowed the Avalanche to finish their homestand with a 3-0-2 mark.
 They won’t play again until Feb.
 1 due to the All-Star break and a bye week.